johnrilling/shelltechnique/README.md

 ## Example 2: Download policies - MYSQL Policy
-In this example you will configure your server to pull a policy from our configuration management server.
+In this example you will configure your server to pull a policy from your configuration management server.
 Specifically you will configure your servers cron to download all policies associated with your server.
 These policies are simple shell scripts and associated config files.
 We include a “policy_manager.sh” script to govern the policy execution on your system.
 Think of it as the “init” of policy management.

-# Step 1: Configure your server to download policies for your server from our configuration management server.
+# Step 1: Configure your server to download policies for your server from your configuration management server.
 Your server will then execute and re-sync policies every 15 minutes.
 Perform the following:

 # Connect to your server
 ssh root@yourserver

 # Edit your servers crontab to contain the following:
 crontab -e
-*/15 * * * * rsync -avzhe ssh example1@$ourserver:/policies/example-2/* /policies && /policies/policy_manager.sh 2>&1 >> /policies/policy_manager.log
+*/15 * * * * rsync -avzhe ssh example1@$cfgmngmnt-server:/policies /policies && /policies/policy_manager.sh 2>&1 >> /policies/policy_manager.log

 # Step 2: Your done, verify it works!!